 These forms of telehealth allow you to get all the benefits of seeing a clinical psychologist from the comfort of your home or office.
 This provides a convenient and safe alternative to traditional face-to-face therapy, particularly in light of the restrictions being placed on us all by coronavirus.
 It also means that even if you live outside of Sydney you are still able to receive therapy from us.

-Just like a regular face-to-face psychology session, online video counselling involves scheduling a time for you to meet your psychologist, but then using a form of telehealth such as Zoom or Skype to conduct your appointment over the internet.
+Just like a regular face-to-face psychology session, seeing an online psychologist involves scheduling an appointment time, but then using a form of telehealth such as Zoom or Skype to conduct your appointment over the internet.

 What Is Zoom?

 Cadence Psychology’s preferred option for online video counselling is Zoom.
 Zoom is a teleconferencing program like Skype that allows therapist and client to see each other using their computers or mobiles across the internet.

 While we can do telephone or Skype sessions, there are a few reasons we prefer Zoom:

 - Zoom provides end-to-end encryption unlike other services which ensures the confidentiality of your session.